The Psychology of Resentment: 3 Reasons It Sticks Around (and How to Release It)

 Earth School

-This is never about condoning unacceptable behavior, denying reality, or letting people off the hook.
-Incompetence and bias exist.
-People sometimes fail to appreciate or support us in the way they should.
-And the difficult colleagues, missed opportunities, even the unfair dynamics — welp, I’m afraid they’re all part of the Earth School curriculum.
+And the difficult colleagues, family members, missed opportunities, even the unfair dynamics—welp, I’m afraid they’re part of the Earth School curriculum.
 (In coaching circles, we sometimes call these AFLOs—Another F%#ing Learning Opportunity.)

 • The disempowered observer/victim collecting proof that the world is against them?